5 Ways For Short-Term Rental Hosts To Deal Covid

 With healthcare workers coming out of retirement, many NHS and essential workers are having to self-isolate from their families, and are turning to short-term rentals.
 Ensure your properties have everything a worker would need for a longer stay - think food provisions, ironing and washing facilities, and a TV with a Chromecast or Amazon Fire Stick.
 This isn’t a regular holiday though, and many NHS workers won’t have the budget for an expensive stay.
 Some larger managers have offered up their properties for free.
 If you can’t afford this then at least offer a discount to thank them for their service.

-3. Use government schemes
+3. Use Government Schemes

 The government has now introduced the furlough scheme to protect jobs.
 You can place your employees on the scheme, where the government will fund up to 80% of their wages, up to £2500 a month.
 Your employees are not allowed to carry out any work for you whilst on the scheme - effectively they will be on paid leave.